History of sexuality, Women's history in 18th-century Spain, European women's history 1600's to present, Feminist theory, Gender and sexuality.

 B.A., History (with honors), University of Barcelona, Spain

-Vicente, M. V. (in press).
+Vicente, M. V. (2017).
 Debating Sex and Gender in Eighteenth-Century Spain, Cambridge University Press.

 Vicente, M. V. (2016).
 “Pornography and the Spanish Inquisition: The Reading of Le Portier des Chartreux, an Eighteenth-Century Forbidden Best Seller” .
 Comparative Literature,(68), 181-198.